simaomansur/beat-layer/README.md

     - still could use some work

 # Needed Changes
-- update the beat cards
+- update the beat c ards
 - add a profile page
 - add a profile picture
 - add a bio
 - fix create new beat form page so input field widths are not the whole page
 - add sorting to beats page